herronisland/herronisland.github.io/Notes.md

     * Owner must prove that they authorized the Guests to enter the island, equivalent to Owner's signature
         * QR Code:  Scan could provide Authentication & Authorization for specific License Plate

+Quickbooks database of all the users
+    * SSO for logging into HIO?
+        * Not so fast, would require all members to be within a google org for their SSO to work.

 TODO
 ----